 Innovation is a necessity when it comes to marketing and this is exactly what we need with the brand monitoring process, as well.
 Let us take a look at some out-of-the-box tactics that you can use to promote the growth of your brand:

 Many companies make the mistake of monitoring the brand mentions in their native language only.
 This is not very effective if you’re serving markets that use a language different from your native language.
 In order to cater to a multi-lingual audience, it is imperative that you monitor your brand in all the relevant languages.

 Use Location Filters and Look for Patterns:

 A lot of brand monitoring tools contain location filters and it’s imperative that they cater to every market that you serve.

 Collect information about all relevant regions and search for parallels.
 Your purpose should be to determine the different views of your brand according to the market and people.

 It’s common for brands to make the mistake of focusing on whether their customers have a good image of their brand, instead of checking if the feedback shows that their marketing strategies are effective.
 It’s important to remember that your marketing aims will differ according to each country or region.
 When any of your customers makes a statement about your brand, calculate the extent to which you’ve achieved those goals.

-A good long-term marketing strategy is always the one which is developed by taking customers’ view into account.
+A good long-term marketing strategy is always one that is developed by taking customers’ views into account.
 See whether your brand or a new product is getting positive or negative reviews.
 Pay attention to the other brands that are being mentioned alongside yours, then work on giving your brand a better position.
 Be an active listener, encourage meaningful conversations, and remember to improvise whenever you can.
 To assist you in the brand monitoring process, you can always make use of social listening tools such as Mentionlytics that handle the information gathering and analytics part for you.